extremeheat/JSPyBridge/docs/internal.md

 Proxy objects on both sides of the bridge are GC tracked.
 In JavaScript, all python Proxy objects are registered to a FinalizationRegistry.
 In Python, `__del__` is used to track the Proxy object's destruction.
-When the proxy object is destoryed on one side of the bridge, its refrence is removed from the other side of the bridge.
+When the proxy object is destoryed on one side of the bridge, its reference is removed from the other side of the bridge.
 This means you don't have to deal with memory management.

 ### On the JavaScript side